 Wildlife rehabilitation involves treating and caring for injured, orphaned or sick wild animals in preparation for their eventual release.
-The importance of wildlife rehabilitation is paramount so that as many animals as possible can be returned to the wild, where they can continue to play their roles in the greater ecosystem.
-Vulnerable and endangered animals need a safe space to recover and Shamwari aims to be just
+The importance of wildlife rehabilitation is paramount so that as many animals as possible can be returned to the wild.
+There they can continue to play their roles in the greater ecosystem.
+Vulnerable and endangered animals need a safe space to recover and Shamwari aims to be that special place.

 The Significance of Wild Animal Rehabilitation Centres in South Africa

 There are numerous wild animal rehabilitation centres situated throughout South Africa that provide sanctuary to ill, injured, orphaned and abandoned wild animals.
 These rehabilitation centres are places of safety for many animals.
 However, in recent times, more so for orphaned animals such as rhino calves.